-- Overall, we rate the Heritage Foundation Right Biased based on conservative policy positions as well as funding from right leaning organizations.
+- Overall, we rate the Heritage Foundation Right Biased based on conservative policy positions and funding from right-leaning organizations.
 We also rate them Mixed for factual reporting due to promoting misleading claims regarding global warming and the health dangers associated with tobacco.

 Factual Reporting: MIXED

-Founded in 1973 by Joseph Coors (Coors Brewery), The Heritage Foundation is an American conservative think tank based in Washington, D.C.
+The Heritage Foundation, founded in 1973 by Joseph Coors (Coors Brewery), is an American conservative think tank based in Washington, D.C.
 The foundation took a leading role in the conservative movement during the presidency of Ronald Reagan, whose policies were taken from Heritage’s policy study Mandate for Leadership.
-Heritage has since continued to have a significant influence in U.S. public policy making, and is considered to be one of the most influential conservative research organizations in the United States.
+Heritage has since continued to significantly influence U.S. public policymaking and is considered one of the most influential conservative research organizations in the United States.

 The Heritage Foundation has been described as a major influence on the presidential transition of Donald Trump and the Trump administration.
-The foundation had a powerful say in the staffing of the administration, with CNN noting during the transition that “no other Washington institution has that kind of footprint in the transition.”
+The foundation had a powerful say in the administration’s staffing, with CNN noting during the transition that “no other Washington institution has that kind of footprint in the transition.”